Olian04/Recordari/README.md

 });
 ```

-`R.Number` is a constraint that tells Recordjs that when it evaluates an object against the `Demo` record, the property `a` should be a number.
+`R.Number` is a constraint that tells Recordari that when it evaluates an object against the `Demo` record, the property `a` should be a number.

 *You can read about all the available constraints [here!](docs/constraints.md)*